muskit/WacK-Repackager/HOWTO.md

 ...follow these directions on each file:

+1. Load the file in ACE using `File > Load (AWB)`.
+    - If asked to open the matching ACB, click "No."
-1. Create a folder in `data/MER_BGM` depending on the AWB file you're on:
+2. Export all of the AWB's streams using `Tools > Extract All (wav)` into a folder in `data/MER_BGM` depending on the current AWB file according to the table:

 | AWB File          | Folder in MER_BGM |
 |-------------------|-------------------|